ionutbalosin/clothes-and-shoe-online-shop/README.md

 $ ./bootstrap-service.sh httpclient-shop 0.0.1-SNAPSHOT [true]
 ```

-Please make sure the *redis-service-discovery* is started first!
+Please make sure the **redis-service-discovery** is started first!

-To start each of these services on a different port, please specify *-Dhttp.port=<port>* in the shell script!
+To start each of these services on a different port, please specify *-Dhttp.port=HTTP_PORT* in the shell script!

 ### Smoke Test